 Understanding the eneloop Advantage: More Than Just a Battery

 At its core, an eneloop battery is a nickel-metal hydride (NiMH) rechargeable battery, but with a crucial difference: its remarkably low self-discharge (LSD) rate.
 This characteristic means eneloop batteries retain their charge much longer when stored compared to conventional NiMH batteries, making them “ready to use” straight out of the package.
-This isn’t just a convenience; it’s a game-changer for devices you don’t use daily, like TV remotes, flashlights, or emergency radios.
+This isn’t just a convenience; it’s a major upgrade for devices you don’t use daily, like TV remotes, flashlights, or emergency radios.

 Beyond low self-discharge, eneloop batteries offer: